 Marc Burckhardt is the 2010 Texas State Visual Artist in 2-D work.
 Born in Germany and raised in Texas, Marc Burckhardt’s work juxtaposes old world styles and symbols with contemporary American themes.
 As a youth, he spent summers in Europe with his family, a tradition he continues today.
 The paintings, architecture, and perspectives he encounters there combine with his studies of art history to inform his work, which utilizes old masters' techniques to achieve the texture and luminosity that distinguish his paintings.
 Marc lives and works in a 1910 farmhouse in the shadow of downtown Austin Texas.

-public performance/concert $3500 - $20000
+public performance/concert $750 - $5,500

-school performance $750 - $2500
+school performance $500 - $3,500

-Award-winning, awfully English storyteller, actress, and writer Bernadette Nason has studied all over the world, including Guildford Acting School.
-She appears in movies like "Miss Congeniality" and regional theatrical productions, and has performed on four continents.
-Nason believes the power and influence of live storytelling can change the world.
-She produces thrilling programs of multicultural folktales, mixing traditional telling with creative drama.
-Her many programs include ethnic world tales, holiday themes, and personal family yarns.
-With shows suitable for all ages, she performs in theatres, schools, libraries, festivals, and retirement homes.
-If there's an audience prepared to listen, she'll perform anywhere!
-Working closely with educators, Bernadette offer entertaining, moral-based stories with content supporting school testing requirements.
-With 30 years' experience, she has hundreds of stories available (and is always preparing new ones) but programs are carefully chosen seasonally for ease of selection and booking.
-Always available: collections for Halloween, Thanksgiving, Hanukkah, Christmas, Chinese New Year, African-American History Month, Valentine's Day, Legends of Texas Flowers, St. Patrick's Day, and Cinco de Mayo.
-Upcoming: "English Myths and Legends" and "Arabian Nights."
+Multiple award-winning English storyteller/actress/writer Bernadette Nason has studied all over the world, including Guildford Acting School.
+She's the author of Tea in Tripoli: A Memoir, and appears in movies like Miss Congeniality and regional theatrical productions.
+She's performed on four continents, and been 'The Biggest Liar in Texas.'
+Believing the power and influence of live storytelling can change the world, Nason produces captivating programs of multicultural stories, mixing traditional telling with creative drama.
+Her acclaimed programs include ethnic world tales, holiday themes, and personal family yarns.
+With shows suitable for all ages, she presents in schools, libraries, festivals, conferences, theaters, retirement communities, and more.
+Working closely with educators, Bernadette offers uplifting, interactive stories with content supporting character development and academic testing requirements.
+Need a specific program?
+Nason can tailor accordingly.
+With over 30 years' experience, she has hundreds of stories available (regularly preparing fresh ones) but programs are compiled seasonally for ease of selection and booking.
+Always available: collections for Halloween, Thanksgiving, Hanukkah, Christmas, Chinese New Year, Black History Month, Valentine's Day, Legends of Texas Flowers, St. Patrick's Day, Cinco de Mayo.
+New: 'Summertime Scorchers' and 'Tails and Tales.'
+Photo by Huck Huckaby.

 Austin, TX 78757

-public performance/concert $300 - $1200
+public performance/concert $350 - $2,000

-school performance $250 - $1200
+school performance $350 - $2,000

-public performance/concert $2500 - $10000
+public performance/concert $5,000 - $7,500

-school performance $750 - $1000
+school performance $4,000 - $6,500